NHOrus/srwq-compilation/episode-01.md

 Axel turns an eye up at Irm, then glances back at the battle, and then to an Earthgain-type robot kneeling on the tarmacadam.
 "Fine, you handle every other miniskirt in the Mirrors, what's one more."
 He breaks off and starts jogging towards his suit.
 "There's a half-dozen units left over in hanger G. If you're not on the battlefield in 5 minutes, I'll start bombing the place to get you moving."

 Irm barely looks at him, he extends a friendly hand out to you.
 "Irmgard Kazahara, 2nd Lt, Pisces.
-I'm not usually this formal with a lady, but...would you care to come fly robots with me?"
+I'm not usually this formal with a lady, but... would you care to come fly robots with me?"

 "Eh, with us, Irm.
 I'm here too.", interjects Russel.